 (i) the president,

 (ii) the vice-president, if the president is unable to preside as the chair, or

-(iii) one of the other directors present at the meeting, if both the president and vice-president are unable to preside as the chair.
+(iii) the secretary, or one of the other directors present at the meeting, if both the president and vice-president are unable to preside as the chair.

 Alternate chair of general meeting

-3.5 If there is no individual entitled under these Bylaws who is able to preside as the chair of a general meeting within 15 minutes from the time set for holding the meeting, the voting members who are present must elect an individual present at the meeting to preside as the chair.
+3.5 If there is no individual entitled under Section 3.4 to preside as the chair of a general meeting within 15 minutes from the time set for holding the meeting, the voting members who are present must elect an individual present at the meeting to preside as the chair.

 Quorum required